krishula/nd00333_AZMLND_C2/README.md

   - We started by creating a new auto ml run.
   - Then we registered the bankmarketing dataset.
 According to UCI repository, this data is related with direct marketing campaigns of a Portuguese banking   institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
 We seek to predict whether or not the potential client would accept to make a term deposit with the bank.
   - After, we configured auto ml run for 'classification' in Azure ML studio.
-  - The model ran a bunch of algorithms and returned VotingEnsemble as the bets model with the most accuracy of 92%.
+  - The model ran a bunch of algorithms and returned VotingEnsemble as the best model with the most accuracy of 92%.
   - We chose the best model and deployed it, which created a REST endpoint.
 Application insights was enabled, Swagger documentation was produced and we concluded by benchmarking the REST endpoint.
   - We consumed the REST endpoint, by sending the json requests to the REST endpoint and got predictions back.